-So, why an echeck processing guide?
-Well, echeck processing is actually still a viable and quite important payment acceptance option for many merchants. eCheck payments offer several distinct advantages over traditional paper check payments but also over card payments as well.
-In fact, many businesses can’t really afford not to offer electronic check payment acceptance as an option.
+At the end of the day, and while paper checks are slowly becoming obsolete, echecks continue to be a viable and important form of payment for many merchants. eCheck payments offer several distinct advantages over not just traditional paper check payments but also credit/debit card payments.
+In fact, many businesses can’t really afford not to offer echeck payment acceptance as an option.

 Table of Contents